Clinicians at Fortis S.L. Raheja Hospital Successfully Perform 1st Bone Marrow Transplant, Marking a Major Milestone in Advanced Cancer Care - The Tribune

 Clinicians at Fortis' S.L.
 Raheja Hospital Successfully Perform 1st Bone Marrow Transplant, Marking a Major Milestone in Advanced Cancer Care

-Mumbai (Maharashtra) [India], October 20: S.L.
-Raheja Hospital, Mahim - A Fortis Associate, has achieved a milestone in its clinical journey with the successful completion of its first-ever Bone Marrow Transplant (BMT) at the COE for Haemato-Oncology.
+Successful Bone Marrow Transplant at the hospitals Centre of Excellence (COE) for Haemato-Oncology brings in new hope to a 61-yr-old patient battling life-threatening blood disorder, allowing her to celebrate Diwali with her family Mumbai, Maharashtra, India (NewsVoir) S.L.
+Raheja Hospital, Mahim – A Fortis Associate, has achieved a milestone in its clinical journey with the successful completion of its first-ever Bone Marrow Transplant (BMT) at the COE for Haemato-Oncology.
 The landmark procedure was performed on a critically ill 61-year-old patient named Bijayentimala Devi from Manipur diagnosed with Multiple Myeloma, a complex form of blood cancer.
-The patient underwent an autologous stem cell transplant, which has led to a remarkable improvement in health, weight gain, and overall well-being -- bringing renewed hope to patients suffering from serious haematological conditions.
+The patient underwent an autologous stem cell transplant, which has led to a remarkable improvement in health, weight gain, and overall well-being — bringing renewed hope to patients suffering from serious haematological conditions.

 (This content is sourced from a syndicated feed and is published as received.
 The Tribune assumes no responsibility or liability for its accuracy, completeness, or content.)